unoplatform/uno/doc/articles/features/using-the-uno-sdk.md

 ## Apple Privacy Manifest Support

-Apple is introducing a [Privacy Manifest file](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) (named `PrivacyInfo.xcprivacy`) that needs to be included as of May 1st 2024.
+Starting May 1st, 2024, Apple requires the inclusion of a new file, the [Privacy Manifest file](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) (named `PrivacyInfo.xcprivacy`), in app bundles.
+This file is crucial for complying with updated privacy regulations.

-The Uno.Sdk (5.2 or later) automatically includes the `Platforms/iOS/PrivacyInfo.xcprivacy` file in the app bundle.
-You can find an example of this file in the [Uno.Templates](https://aka.platform.uno/apple-privacy-manifest-sample) repository.
+For projects using the Uno.Sdk (version 5.2 or later), the `Platforms/iOS/PrivacyInfo.xcprivacy` file is automatically integrated within the app bundle.
+An example of this manifest file can be found in the [Uno.Templates](https://aka.platform.uno/apple-privacy-manifest-sample) repository.

 For more information on how to include privacy entries in this file, see the [Microsoft .NET documentation](https://learn.microsoft.com/dotnet/maui/ios/privacy-manifest) on the subject, as well as [Apple's documentation](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files).